 Length of Program:

-LPN to BSN: Highly qualified PN graduates may apply to continue into the BSN PL program with 3 years to completion.
+Is the BSN degree your goal?
+Highly Qualified Davenport Univeristy LPN graduates may apply to continue into the BSN PL program with only 3 years to completion.

 - Employment 82%

 - Student satisfaction 5.11 on a scale of 1-7

 - 2017 Graduate pass rates on the PN exam exceeded the national pass rates!